DmitrysXYZ/Emergency-System/emergency-system/readme.txt

 == Frequently Asked Questions ==

 = What is Emergency System? =
 Helping people stay alert in the event of a biological hazard.
-To give a step to scientists in this field to publish their scientific works, reports, research.

 = How often data updates? =
 Stay up to date on all the latest developments in virology and biotechnology with ongoing updates from the W.H.O. ( World.
 Health.
 Organization ).

 == Screenshots ==

-1. Emergency System
+1. screenshot-1.png
+2. screenshot-2.png

 == Changelog ==

+1. You must first Login [Login or Register ](https://dmitrys.xyz/app/).
+2. For more information, see [Releases](https://dmitrys.xyz/app/hub/changelog.php).

 = 1.0 =
 * Initial release with rapidapi source.

+== Upgrade Notice ==